apache/pulsar/site2/docs/deploy-bare-metal.md

 > ### Tips
 >
 > 1. Single-cluster Pulsar installations should be sufficient for all but the most ambitious use cases.
 If you are interested in experimenting with
-> Pulsar or using it in a startup or on a single team, you had better opt for a single cluster.
+> Pulsar or using Pulsar in a startup or on a single team, you had better opt for a single cluster.
 If you do need to run a multi-cluster Pulsar instance,
 > see the guide [here](deploy-bare-metal-multi-cluster.md).
 >
 > 2. If you want to use all builtin [Pulsar IO](io-overview.md) connectors in your Pulsar deployment, you need to download `apache-pulsar-io-connectors`